Large Language Models (LLM)

 Claude 4 Sonnet

-Hybrid reasoning models
+Hybrid reasoning model

 Claude 3.7 Sonnet

-Hybrid reasoning models
+Hybrid reasoning model

 Claude 3.5 Sonnet